nehraa/Omnyxnet/docs/DESKTOP_APP.md

 The Pangea Net Desktop Application is a standalone GUI application that provides complete access to all Pangea Net functionality **without requiring command-line interaction or a web browser**.

 This application replaces the browser-based demo and provides direct Cap'n Proto RPC connectivity to the Go node for real-time network operations.
+It is built using **Kivy and KivyMD**, offering a modern, touch-friendly interface.

 ## Features